michellehazeveld/recipe-book-template/salads/fruit-salad.md

      only adds a refreshing zing but also helps prevent the fruits, especially the banana and apple, from browning.

-4. **Garnish (Optional):**
-   - If you're using fresh mint leaves for garnish, sprinkle them on top of the salad for a pop of color and a fresh aroma.

 5. **Serve:**
    - Enjoy the fruit salad as is, or chill it in the refrigerator for about an hour before serving for a refreshing treat.